 The time to drive toward sustainability is now.

-As organizations face growing pressure to consider sustainability aspects across strategic, financial and operational decision-making, it is emerging as a significant value indicator.
-Companies worldwide face the challenge of objectively measuring their sustainable achievements and reporting these successes.
+As organizations face growing pressure to consider sustainable business aspects across strategic, financial and operational decision-making, it is emerging as a significant value indicator.
+Companies worldwide face the challenge of objectively measuring their sustainable business achievements and reporting these successes.
 ESG (Environmental, Social, and Corporate Governance) ratings are often the method of choice, but there are dozens of them, often based on subjective criteria.

-Patents are a logical indicator for global innovation and add objectivity to the evaluation of sustainability.
+Patents are a logical indicator of global innovation and add objectivity to evaluating sustainable business practices.
 But current approaches to mapping patents to sustainable technologies—like the European Patent Office CPC Y02-classification or the WIPOs Green Inventory—are limited to certain areas of sustainable technologies and not aligned to an action-guiding goals framework.

 Patents are an ideal measure because: